wearemojo/mojo-hiring-de-task/README.md

 ## Task

-1. Optimize for cost by introducing incremental materialization, allowing for system time variance.
+1. Optimize for cost by introducing incremental materialization, allowing for time synchronization variance on timestamps.
 2. Check that users' course events make sense - starting & completing only once, completing only after starting.

 ## Requirements & grading criteria